 Creative learning in Design and Technology involves using both imaginative design and problem solving skills.
 It should link to the world of industry and commerce and the technologies they employ.
 It includes opportunities for learning that are vocationally relevant and allow a spirit of enterprise.

 With Food Technology now part of the statutory curriculum at key stage 3 it is an exciting time to be teaching and learning all about Food.
 The aim of the syllabus is for all pupils to have a bank of recipes they can create that are low in fat and time saving.
-In Year 7 students focus on the basic cookery skills, nutrition and create 10 dishes that are balanced and healthy.
+In Year 7 students focus on the basic cookery skills, nutrition and create a range of dishes that are balanced and healthy.

 Aims of the Course: